top of page

 One artificial green

-Established in 1913, Clyde Bowling Club is situated on the corner of Sunderland and Whitby Streets.
+Established in 1913, the club is situated on the corner of Sunderland and Whitby Streets.

 The club has two natural surface outdoor greens and an indoor four rink complex and caters for both competitive and social bowlers of all abilities and commitment.